alexeyput/andr-devops/homework2/README.md

 ## Description
 Sample web page which shows your IP address, Hostname and OS

-## Prerequisities (for Debian 10.
+## Prerequisites (for Debian 10.
 May vary for your debian-based linux distro)
 - Generate and copy keys with
 `ssh-keygen`
 `ssh-copy-id`